Designing and manufacturing a smart lighting solution for the residents of the Van Nispenstraat in Nijmegen

 “The team showed great passion and professionalism while making ‘Dare’; a smart controlled light source that follows users with a beautiful new design ...
 Design wise it is gorgeous in its apparent simplicity, and this definitely counts for the delivered documentation, talent distincts itself.”

 After winning the competition, we continued the conversations with the municipality and partner companies.

-The municipality of Nijmegen had budget available to start manufacturing our lighting solution for the street in Nijmegen.
-Together with Wouter van der Wal, I was responsible for the manufacturing of our lighting solution in collaboration with several partners and contractors.
-As lead designer I was responsible for creating the specifications and the collaboration with external engineeers and for the development of the electronics that connect the different modules in the fixtures.
+The municipality of Nijmegen had the budget available to start manufacturing our lighting solution for the street in Nijmegen.
+Wouter van der Wal and I were responsible for manufacturing our lighting solution in collaboration with several partners and contractors.
+I worked on the final designs, build plans and collaboration with external engineers.
+In addition, I worked on the development of the electronics that connect the different modules within the fixtures.

-Because of limited resources, there was not much time for research, development and additional prototyping before starting the manufacturing cycle.
-Development and manufacturing were therefore integrated in a cycle.
-During this process we came across several problems.
-One of the most important problems that arose was that the moving cover became 2.5 times as heavy because it was executed in stainless steel by a contractor rather than the specified aluminium.
+Because of limited resources, there was not much time for research, development and additional prototyping before starting manufacturing.
+Development and manufacturing were therefore integrated into a single cycle.
+During this process, we encountered several problems.
+One of the most important problems that arose was that the moving cover became 2.5 times as heavy because it was executed in stainless steel by a contractor rather than the specified aluminum.
 We only heard about it when all the covers were created.